clustermass/sea-raider/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript for overall structure and game logic,
+- Vanilla JavaScript for overall structure and game logic as well as DOM manipulation,
-- `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for some DOM manipulation (moving parts) and some animation,
-- `Web Audio API` for sound generation, processing and control.
+- `Web Audio API` for sound generation, processing and control,
+- `Web pack` for compressing source javascript code.

 All game code will be placed in single javascript file.